How to Set a Marketing Budget

 Generally speaking, start-up businesses will spend more than those that are already up and running.
 However, this depends on how competitive your market is and how much you think you need to stand out from the crowd.

-Otherwise known as a sales funnel, a buyer’s journey is how a customer finds and eventually purchased your product or service By understanding how customers move through this journey, you can tailor your marketing budget to where they are in the cycle.
+By understanding how customers move through this journey, you can tailor your marketing budget to where they are in the cycle.
 The sales funnel typically has four stages:

 • Awareness: Your audience first becomes aware of a problem they have and will start looking for solutions.
 How are potential customers going to find out about your company?